codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 💡 IntelliSense might work in code blocks too!

-If it’s a shell command:
+If it's a shell command:
 - Click **Insert into Terminal** (Ctrl+Alt+Enter)

 ---